airportcodes/API-SDK/javascript/node/README.md

 ## Integration
 Consult the [documentation](https://www.air-port-codes.com/airport-codes-api/overview/) for the appropriate config settings to use.

-Also, you can view the [Ionic Angular example](https://github.com/airportcodes/API-SDK/tree/master/javascript/examples) TypeScript file and other examples showing it in practice.
+Also, you can view the [Ionic Angular example code](https://github.com/airportcodes/API-SDK/tree/master/javascript/examples/ionic-angular-autocomplete) and [live demo](https://www.air-port-codes.com/demos/ionic/) showing the API in practice.
 ```
 import { autocomplete } from 'air-port-codes-node';